 There are implications for the display of any video art—whose acquisition has greatly increased in museums like the Tate in recent years—during the pandemic.
 Several video works in Tate Modern’s collection hang will remain inaccessible.
 “The entire walk through the collection will have to be a one-way street, just as in shops, just as anywhere else,” Borchardt-Hume says, “so as long as you can enter and exit the room via separate doorways, that makes it a lot easier”.
 Igor Grubic’s East Side Story (2006–08), with a separate entrance and exit, will be on view, “but some of the ones that are in the more enclosed rooms, at the moment, they have to be off limits”, he admits.

 Fino-Radin suggests there are models for the socially distanced presentation of video, like 2012’s MoMA Media Lounge, which offered booths that individuals or small groups of visitors could enter and explore the museum’s collection, on what it described as “historically accurate display technology”.
 Fino-Radin says: “For video-art nerds, it was like a dream.”
-But it was “kind of off the beaten path, it didn't really have the kind of institutional support it deserved”, he says.
-He also cites the innovative displays involving sound-proofed clear screens devised by the multimedia artist Ed Atkins at the video art collector Julia Stoschek’s gallery in Düsseldorf in 2017 as another example.
+But it was “kind of off the beaten path, it didn't really have the kind of institutional support it deserved”, they say.
+They also cite the innovative displays involving sound-proofed clear screens devised by the multimedia artist Ed Atkins at the video art collector Julia Stoschek’s gallery in Düsseldorf in 2017 as another example.

 As Thomas Dane says, McQueen is “so particular about the way his work is shown and isolated, etc—he does have very high installation requirements”, and Fino-Radin suggests that artists used to “designing these really prescriptive installations” may need to become more flexible in the post-pandemic era.
-“It'll probably take a few years for us to see that, but I think it's inevitable,” he says.
+“It'll probably take a few years for us to see that, but I think it's inevitable,” they say.
 “I mean, I think this is changing everything.”
-In any case, he says, artists “who have a fair amount of market experience”, and sell works to private collectors, do not necessarily expect the same perfectly controlled conditions for their work outside the museum and so “are used to making those kind of like trade-offs or compromises, or just having that flexibility”.
+In any case, they say, artists “who have a fair amount of market experience”, and sell works to private collectors, do not necessarily expect the same perfectly controlled conditions for their work outside the museum and so “are used to making those kind of like trade-offs or compromises, or just having that flexibility”.

 And flexibility is the order of the day for the McQueen exhibition’s next venue, Hangar Bicocca in Milan, which will now open in April 2021.
 In a statement, the venue’s artistic director, former Tate Modern director Vicente Todolí, says that the exhibition in Milan “will be completely readapted to the vast ex-industrial spaces” and will feature a new work, given its premiere in Milan.
 And while it was too late for McQueen’s exhibition at the Tate, another giant of video will have a massive Tate Modern retrospective later this year.
 “In October we will open Bruce Nauman,” Borchardt-Hume says, “and that will be an exhibition that is very heavy on moving-image installations.
 But because we are planning it now, we can plan it so that you can negotiate those rooms clearly and safely.”